teaching-js/assignment/README.md

 Instead of pagination, users an infinitely scroll through results

 **Comments**
-Users can write comments on "posts" via `post/comment`
+Users can write comments on "posts" via `POST post/comment`

 **Live Update**
 If a user likes a post or comments on a post, the posts likes and comments should update without requiring a page reload/refresh.

 **Update Profile**
-Users can update their personal profile via `/user/update` E.g:
+Users can update their personal profile via `PUT /user` E.g:
 * Update email address
 * Update their profile picture
 * Update password